Acknowledge-App/Acknowledge/README.md

 After downloading the repo, open it within your IDE of choice.

-Then opn the terminal within the parent foler and, if possible, use yarn to install the required node modules
+Then open the terminal within the parent folder and, if possible, use yarn to install the required node modules

 ```
 yarn install